Mosibi/Midea-heat-pump-ESPHome/README.md

 B) commented statuses of more than 2 slave unit connected parallely -how many users use more than 1 heat pump ?

--Automatically set cooling mode from 1st may or heating mode on 1st october
+-Automatically set cooling mode from 1st may or heating mode on 1st october -this is good to know: When you set Radiand or floor heating emitent than you have limited cooling temp to about 18deg.
+I want lower so i set as zone1 emitent to fan fold which enables for me cooling to 5deg.

 -change for day delta T5s to 5deg and for night to 12deg -for energy save -heat often when solar production is more predicted -mean day ;)